Melvin Johnson (serial killer): Murders

 On Halloween night in 1984, Johnson abducted, sexually assaulted and killed two underage cousins: 12-year-old Sherry Gordon and 10-year-old Theresa Hall.
 At the time of their deaths, the pair had gone trick-or-treating when they came across their future killer.
-The murders caused a panic among the residents living in their neighborhood, many of whom were scared that their children would be harmed.
+The murders caused a panic among the residents living in their neighborhood, many of whom were afraid that their children would be harmed.
 Gordon and Hall were buried in Greenwood Cemetery more than a week after the murders, but authorities were unable to apprehend the killer at the time.

 On April 2, 1985, the nude body of 25-year-old Sandra Hopson was found inside her apartment in Decatur by her 5-year-old son, Arcadio.
 An autopsy concluded that she had been sexually assaulted, and that her killer had smothered her with a pillow and stabbed her numerous times.
 Two days later, based on testimony provided by the boy, authorities arrested 25-year-old Bruce A. Casey and 43-year-old Erma T. Britton, who were relatives of Hopson's.
 Britton was later released after prosecutors decided not to press charges against him, while Casey was ordered to stand trial.

 Despite a lack of concrete evidence linking him to the crime, prosecutors refused to drop the charges against Casey solely based on the testimony provided by Arcadio Hopson, who had picked him from a police line-up and identified him as the assailant.
 His credibility was questioned by Casey's defense attorney due to his young age, with Casey himself pleading not guilty and seeking a jury trial.
 Due to the controversial and unusual circumstances of the case, it was delayed in order to conclusively establish whether Arcadio could testify at all or not.
 Eventually, Casey was acquitted of the murder charges and released, and with no other suspects in the case, it went cold.